 23. Never admit you made a mistake.
 This goes for you reviewers, too.

-And this concludes the discoveries of my search.
+And this concludes my disclosure.
 May the information herein be useful to you all.
+For more useful information, please consider checking out my other essays on writing.
 Thank you, and may your pens never run dry!